 - All applicants to the Degree Apprenticeship courses must have an acceptable Level 2 qualification in English and Mathematics.
-Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass – please note that we are not able to accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification please get in touch.
+Acceptable qualifications include GCSE with grade C/4 or above and Functional Skills with Pass.
+Please note that we cannot accept all kinds of Level 2 qualifications, so if you are unsure whether you have a suitable qualification, please get in touch.

 You and your employer

 When you begin studying for your degree apprenticeship:

 - You need to be 18 or over